woonetwork/docs/resources/on-chain-price-feeds.md

 ### Intro

 In order to simulate the order book from centralized exchanges without sacrificing capital efficiency, WOOFi created a custom on-chain price fee which works along side with [the sPMM algorithm](the-math-behind-spmm.md).
-This price feed considers multiple parameters including mid-price $$p$$, spread $$s$$, and liquidity coefficient $$k$$.
+This price feed considers multiple parameters including mid-price `p`, spread `s`, and liquidity coefficient `k`.

 The V2 of the price feeds added Chainlink price feeds as a fail safe.
 Users can call `price` to get `priceNow` and `feasible` of token.
 If `feasible` is `false`, do not use `priceNow` value.
 All prices are USDT/USDC-based, and the decimal of `priceNow` is `8 (the same in decimals as price in Chainlink Oracle)`